forsbergapp/app_portfolio/README.md

 12. Issues

-	Not supported:
+	PM2 and NodeJS:

+    	PM2 cluster mode and native nodejs cluster functionality are not supported at the momment since configuration functions use module variables for performance and socket uses in memory module variable for connected clients and no replication method still implemented.

+	Javascript:
 		Hijri transliteration on Android.

 		Armenian language on Chrome or Chromium, use Edge or other for Puppeteer if needed.

 		Hanidec numbers Javascript bugs:

 		Javascript does not support Hanidec numbers used in Chinese and North Korean numbers from 10 and above.
-Fore example 10 in latn number system will display the individual numbers 1 and 0 in Hanidec 一〇 (Yī and Líng) and not 10 in Hanidec that should be 十 (Shí).
+		For example 10 in latn number system will display the individual numbers 1 and 0 in Hanidec 一〇 (Yī and Líng) and not 10 in Hanidec that should be 十 (Shí).

 		new Intl.NumberFormat('zh-u-nu-hanidec').format(10);
 		result: 一〇 (Yī and Líng) should be 十 (Shí) or
 		(10).toLocaleString('zh-u-nu-hanidec')
 		result: 一〇 (Yī and Líng) should be 十 (Shí)

 		(十).toLocaleString('en') should convert hanidec to 10 in latn numbers but returns NaN

 		String.fromCharCode(0x5341).toLocaleString('en-u-nu-latin')
 		UTF-16 code unit of Hanidec 十 (Shí), should return 10 in latin number but returns 十.